coffee2code/one-click-close-comments/readme.txt

 **c2c_one_click_close_comments_click_char (filter)**

 The 'c2c_one_click_close_comments_click_char' hook allows you to use an alternative character, string, or markup as the plugin's indicator in the posts listing tables.
 It is the character that gets color-coded to indicate if comments are open or close, and the thing to click to toggle the comment open status.
 You can make use of [Dashicons](https://developer.wordpress.org/resource/dashicons/) by specifying the desired dashicon's name (with the "dashicons-" prefix).
-By default this is a bullet, `&bull;` (a solid circle).
+By default this is the comments dashicon, `dashicons-admin-comments`.

 Arguments:

-* $char (array): The character to be used for display (by default this is `&bull;`).
+* $char (array): The character, string, or markup to be used for display (by default this is `dashicons-admin-comments`).

 Example:

 `
 /**
- * Changes the character used as the one-click link to a diamond.
+ * Changes the character used as the one-click link to a bullet (solid circle).
  *
- * @param string $char The default character (a bullet)
+ * @param string $char The default character.
  * @return string
  */
 function custom_one_click_char( $char ) {
-	return '&diams;';
+	return '&bull;';
 }
 add_filter( 'c2c_one_click_close_comments_click_char', 'custom_one_click_char' );
 `